tigerbeetle/tigerbeetle/src/clients/node/README.md

 |----------|----------|------------|
 | `linked` | `reject` | `preimage` |

 By default (`flags = 0`), it will accept the transfer.
-TigerBeetle will atomically rollback the changes to `debits_reserved` and `credits_reserved` of the appropriate accounts and apply them to the `debits_accepted` and `credits_accepted` balances.
+TigerBeetle will atomically rollback the changes to `debits_pending` and `credits_pending` of the appropriate accounts and apply them to the `debits_posted` and `credits_posted` balances.
 If the `preimage` bit is set then TigerBeetle will look for it in the `reserved` field and validate it against the `condition` from the associated transfer.
 If this validation fails, or `reject` is set, then the changes to the `reserved` balances are atomically rolled back.
 ```js
 const commit = {
     id: 1n,   // u128, must correspond to the transfer id